brunibrun/easy_midi_transcribe/README.md

-# Easy audio to midi transcription
+# simple audio to midi note-transcription

 a small project to detect notes in mono audio-streams or in wave files and the subsequent transcription of the notes to a midi file. the note recognition part still needs major improvements and is not really functional yet :)